-Introduction for non-engineers to energy concepts including First and Second Laws of Thermodynamics; examination of energy demand; technologies for meeting demand, effects on the environment.
-Not open to students who have taken ENGR 200, MECH 213, CHEG 200, PHYS 147, PHYS 211, PHYS 211E, PHYS 212E, PHYS 212E, PHYS 221, PHYS 222, PHYS 235.
+Introduction for non-engineers to energy concepts including: energy balance; energy demand; technologies to meet demand; and, effects on the environment.
+Not open to students who have taken ENGR 200, MECH 213, CHEG 200, PHYS 147, PHYS 211.
 Crosslisted as ENGR 262.